MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-acquire.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Choose the **New** action, and then fill in the fields on the **General** FastTab as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. On the **Depreciation Book** FastTab, fill in the fields as necessary.
 This step assigns a depreciation book to the fixed asset.
 4. If you need to assign more than one depreciation book to the fixed asset, choose the **Add More Depreciation Books** action.
-For more information, see [To assign a depreciation book to a fixed asset](fa-how-setup-depreciation.md#to-assign-a-depreciation-book-to-a-fixed-asset).
+To learn more, go to [To assign a depreciation book to a fixed asset](fa-how-setup-depreciation.md#to-assign-a-depreciation-book-to-a-fixed-asset).

     After you fill in the required fields, the **You are ready to acquire the fixed asset.** notification appears at the top of the page.
 If you're ready to acquire the asset now, choose the **Acquire** action.
 Follow the steps on the **Assisted Fixed Asset Acquisition** page to complete the acquisition.
 If you aren't ready, you can always acquire the asset later.